Diplomacy: Counterinsurgency

 Counterinsurgency diplomacy, or expeditionary diplomacy, developed by diplomats deployed to civil-military stabilization efforts in Iraq and Afghanistan, employs diplomats at tactical and operational levels, outside traditional embassy environments and often alongside military or peacekeeping forces.
 Counterinsurgency diplomacy may provide political environment advice to local commanders, interact with local leaders, and facilitate the governance efforts, functions and reach of a host government.

 Debt-trap

-Debt-trap diplomacy is carried out in bilateral relations, with a powerful lending country seeking to saddle a borrowing nation with enormous debt so as to increase its leverage over it.
+Debt-trap diplomacy is carried out in bilateral relations, with a powerful country seeking to saddle a borrowing nation with enormous debt so as to increase its leverage over that nation.

 Economic

 Economic diplomacy is the use of aid or other types of economic policy as a means to achieve a diplomatic agenda.

 Gunboat

 Gunboat diplomacy is the use of conspicuous displays of military power as a means of intimidation to influence others.
 Since it is inherently coercive, it typically lies near the edge between peace and war, and is usually exercised in the context of imperialism or hegemony.
 An emblematic example is the Don Pacifico Incident in 1850, in which the United Kingdom blockaded the Greek port of Piraeus in retaliation for the harming of a British subject and the failure of the Greek government to provide him with restitution.